6. Project Models to Multiple Scenarios

 var <- rast(system.file("extdata", "Current_variables.tif", package = "kuenm2"))

-soiltype <- var$SoilType
+soiltype <- var$SoilTypeOrganizing files

 Now, let’s organize the WorldClim files with the

-organize_future_worldclim()
+organize_future_worldclim() function:

-#Create folder to save structured files
+# Create folder to save structured files

-out_dir_future <- file.path(tempdir(), "Future_raw") #Here, in a temporary directory
+out_dir_future <- file.path(tempdir(), "Future_raw") # a temporary directory

 output_dir = out_dir_future,

-name_format = "bio_", #Name format
+name_format = "bio_", # Name format

-fixed_variables = var$SoilType) #Static variables
+static_variables = var$SoilType) # Static variables

 #> | | | 0% | |========= | 12% | |================== | 25% | |========================== | 38% | |=================================== | 50% | |============================================ | 62% | |==================================================== | 75% | |============================================================= | 88% | |======================================================================| 100%